Bug #5501

 IMHO once we get the start phase things should be good as we don't do anything special during the operation itself.

-Updated by Joseph Sible over 2 years ago
+Updated by Joseph Sible almost 3 years ago

 RHEL and CentOS 6 have been EOL for over a year now.
 Maybe it's time to just remove them from the supported operating systems list and close this.